Minahasan people: Permesta

 In March 1957, the military leaders of both southern and northern Sulawesi launched a confrontation with the central government, with demands for greater regional autonomy.
 They demanded more local development, a fairer share of revenue, help in suppressing the Kahar Muzakar rebellion in Southern Sulawesi, and a cabinet of the central government led jointly by Sukarno and Hatta.
 At least initially the 'Permesta' (Piagam Perjuangan Semesta Alam) rebellion was a reformist rather than a separatist movement.

 Negotiations between the central government and the Sulawesi military leaders prevented violence in southern Sulawesi, but the Minahasan leaders were dissatisfied with the agreements and the movement split.
 Inspired, perhaps, by fears of domination by the south, the Minahasan leaders declared their own autonomous state of North Sulawesi in June 1957.
 By this time the central government had the situation in southern Sulawesi pretty much under control but in the north they had no strong local figure to rely upon and there were rumors that the United States, suspected of supplying arms to rebels in Sumatra, was also in contact with the Minahasan leaders.

 The possibility of foreign intervention finally drove the central government to seek military support from southern Sulawesi.
 Permesta forces were driven out of central Sulawesi, Gorontalo, Sangir island and from Morotai in Maluku (from whose airfield the rebels had hoped to fly bombing raids on Jakarta).
 The rebels' few planes (supplied by the US and flown by Filipino, Taiwanese and US pilots) were destroyed.
 US policy shifted, favoring Jakarta, and in June 1958 central government troops landed in Minahasa.
 The Permesta rebellion was finally put down in mid-1961.

 The effect of both the Sumatran and Sulawesi rebellions was to strengthen exactly those trends the rebels had hoped to weaken.
 Central authority was enhanced at the expense of local autonomy, radical nationalism gained over pragmatic moderation, the power of the communists and Sukarno increased while that of Hatta waned, and Sukarno was able to establish guided democracy in 1959.
 Five years after, Sukarno signed Law No. 13, creating the new province of North Sulawesi as enacted by the People's Representative Council, ending a long dream of a province of their own for the Minahasa.

-Recently, the Indonesian government has adopted policies to strengthen local autonomy, the very idea that Permesta fought for.
+After the fall of New Order, the Indonesian government under B.J.
+Habibie has adopted policies to strengthen local autonomy, the very idea that Permesta fought for.